 Long Night Against Procrastination (LNAP)

 Join us (alone or with your friends) to work on your assignments and to pick up healthier study habits that will help you overcome procrastination and achieve your academic goals.

 - Dress comfortably–slippers are recommended!

-The activities listed in the schedule are not mandatory.
 You can choose to work alone or with your friends if you prefer.
 In both cases, it is the perfect occasion for you to call on the expertise of writing advisors and student mentors.
+The activities listed in the schedule are not mandatory.

 Please note that this event is open to uOttawa students only.

 If you missed this year's LNAP, try the 30/30 Challenge: write for a period of 30 minutes per day for 30 days.
 The result may surprise you!